 A. The registrant can bring in both plates and we will issue a new set at no charge.
-The plates will be a different number than your old plates, and they will be gold.
-We only have gold plates available.
+The plates will be a different number than your old plates.
 If you want to keep your plate number, you can contact the Custom Plate Unit at 1-518-402-4838.
 You will most likely have to pay to keep your old plate number.

 Q. Does Genesee County’s DMV issue Enhanced Driver License and Enhanced Non-Driver ID Card?